 The Council of the City of Charles Sturt has 17 members, comprising the Mayor and 16 Councillors (2 from each of the 8 Wards).

 The Mayor is elected by all voters in our City.
 The Mayor presides over all Council meetings and is the official spokesperson for the Council.

 All Council members have been elected by the community to represent your interests.
 Like you, they are residents or ratepayers and share your concerns about quality of life and the provision of services and facilities.

 Council meets on the second and fourth Mondays of each month (fourth Monday only in January and second Monday only in December) at 7 pm.
-Mayor Kirsten Alexander presides over these meetings.
+Mayor Angela Evans presides over these meetings.